 • Do not mix with oil.

-Almost all oil change and car service centers will accept less than 5 gallons of antifreeze/coolant for little or no charge.
+Many oil change and car service centers will accept less than 5 gallons of antifreeze/coolant for little or no charge.
 So don’t stock up!
 Recycle your antifreeze/coolant at any of these take back centers:

 Antifreeze does not expire or go bad.
 Donate it to a neighbor, a mechanic, or school auto shop.